Early learning and childcare places

 Education Scotland and Care Inspectorate regulate all early learning and childcare providers.
 We also check them for quality assurance.

 Funded early learning and childcare is free to parents, but funded by the Scottish Government.

-All 3 and 4 year olds are eligible to get a funded part-time place at a council nursery, or funding towards a place at a funded provider (private nurseries and playgroups that we have an agreement with).
+All 3 and 4 year olds are eligible to get a funded place at a council nursery, or funding towards a place at a funded provider (private nurseries, playgroups and childminders that we have an agreement with).
 Some children younger than age 3 may also be eligible.

 Not all private nurseries, playgroups and childminders are funded providers and there is no funding towards places they offer.
 You can view funded nurseries and playgroups in our application booklet.